University of West Florida: Greek life

+There are sixteen fraternities and sororities on campus.
+These chapters include over 500 members.

 Transportation

 UWF offers a trolley service and public bicycles around campus known as "yellow bikes".
 There is parking for all visitors, students and employees.
 The Escambia County Area Transit bus system also offers students a discount rate.

 Athletics

 West Florida athletic teams are the Argonauts.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Gulf South Conference (GSC) since the 1994–95 academic year.
 The Argonauts previously competed in the Southern States Conference of the National Association of Intercollegiate Athletics (NAIA) from 1974–75 to 1993–94, with a brief hiatus of dropping its athletics program from 1976–77 to 1979–80.

 West Florida competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, golf, soccer, softball, swimming and diving, tennis and volleyball.